Ruben Studdard: 2013–2014: The Biggest Loser and Unconditional Love

-2015-present: Ruben Sings Luther and Broadway debut
+2015–2018: Ruben Sings Luther and Broadway debut

 Studdard continues to appear regularly on American Idol, including mentoring and performing with contestants in its farewell season on Fox.
 He released a new single, "Can't Nobody Love You", on April 8, 2016, and appeared on several talk shows to promote the song.
 In 2017, he released a cover of "A Change Is Gonna Come" and guested on Patti LaBelle's holiday album, performing "Your Presence with Me" and "Ave Maria".

 In 2018, Studdard, who had long been compared to Luther Vandross, released a tribute album, Ruben Sings Luther, on the SEG Music label.
 He supported the album with the Always & Forever national tour.
-In an interview with People Magazine, Studdard said that “Since I won American Idol, people have been asking for me to sing Luther songs for a long time.
-I thought, ‘OK.
+In an interview with People Magazine, Studdard said that "Since I won American Idol, people have been asking for me to sing Luther songs for a long time.
+I thought, 'OK.
 Do you want to hear it?
 I might as well do it.
-I thought it was the perfect time to pay homage to one of the greatest song interpreters of all time.”
+I thought it was the perfect time to pay homage to one of the greatest song interpreters of all time."

 Both the album and tour received strong reviews, with Variety noting that "Studdard truly took wing and made the music of Vandross his own" on tour and The Philadelphia Inquirer calling the album a "full-on lush-and-funky tribute".

-Studdard made his Broadway theater debut in December 2018, reuniting with Clay Aiken in Ruben & Clay’s First Annual Christmas Carol Family Fun Pageant Spectacular Reunion Show (aka Ruben & Clay’s Christmas Show) at the Imperial Theatre, with previews beginning December 7 and the show officially opening December 11.
+Studdard made his Broadway theater debut in December 2018, reuniting with Clay Aiken in Ruben & Clay's First Annual Christmas Carol Family Fun Pageant Spectacular Reunion Show (aka Ruben & Clay's Christmas Show) at the Imperial Theatre, with previews beginning December 7 and the show officially opening December 11.
 The show continued through December 30, with a portion of ticket sales benefitting the National Inclusion Project.